clouducate/awsvpcb/README.md

 ELBs-EnableSessionStickiness(optinal): The default is N for "no".
 This indicates whether the load balancer should enable cookie-based session stickiness such that sessions remain on the same backend server.
 N for "no" or Y for "yes" are accepted.

+ELBs-ELBSubnets(required): The number of subnets is variable, but at least one is required.

+ELBs-ELBSubnets-SubnetName(required): The name of a subnet where to place an instance for the ELB.
+Must be a subnet defined in the vpc.

 ELBs-ELBInstances(required): The number of instances is variable, but at least one instance is required.

 ELBs-ELBInstances-InstanceName(required): The name of a target instance for the ELB.
 Must be an instance defined in the assignment.